 - have the opportunity to further their research project with the team members including the research leader

 - have access to funding (up to $2000 per person) to attend conference(s) or to meet with other team members to pursue the research project, or to present results

 - become part of a network of research and career mentors.

-Applicants must be a U.S. citizen or permanent resident, possess a Ph.D. in the mathematical sciences, and be employed at a U.S. institution.
+Applicants must be a U.S. citizen or permanent resident, possess a Ph.D. in the mathematical or statistical sciences, and be employed at a U.S. institution.

 The guiding principle in selecting participants and establishing the groups is the creation of diverse teams whose members come from a variety of institutional types and career stages.
-The degree of potential positive impact on the careers of African-Americans in the mathematical sciences will be an important factor in the final decisions.
+The degree of potential positive impact on the careers of African-Americans in the mathematical and statistical sciences will be an important factor in the final decisions.

 ADJOINT 2023 Application Process and Deadline

-- a cover letter specifying which of the offered research projects they wish to be part of; if more than one please indicate your priorities
+- a cover letter specifying which of the offered research projects you wish to be part of; if more than one please indicate your priorities

 - a CV